QutEcoacoustics/audio-analysis/docs/basics/config_files.md

    _AP_ looks for an analysis called `Towsey.Acousticmarine` which doesn't exist.
 It should be `Towsey.Acoustic.marine.yml`

 If you find a config file that does not match this format, it will likely produce an error.
-If your config file must be named in a different format the `--analysis-name` (or the short form `-a`) argument can be used to disambiguate the analysis type you want to use.
+If your config file must be named in a different format the `--analysis-identifier` (or the short form `-a`) argument can be used to disambiguate the analysis type you want to use.

 Please note this rule does not apply to other config files not directly used by `audio2csv`.
 For example,